abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 Credit card companies mandate following the Payment Card Industry Data Security Standard (PCI DSS) if a business processes credit card transactions.
 That means any system we build that does so must be PCI compliant, or credit card companies will fine the owners of these systems.

 State laws muddy the picture as well.
-Across the U.S., a number of laws and business codes exist to protect consumer privacy [^7].
+Across the U.S., several laws and business codes exist to protect consumer privacy [^7].
 But there is no unifying federal framework that specifies the general contract between software engineers and the common good, in law or otherwise.

 ### General Intersections with the Common Good